 I have found this website quite helpful on several occasions.

 Tacky glue is great, along with every other wonderful craft glue at Aleens Tacky Glue (googled).
 Good luck!

 I am placing a small amount of sand and a few sea shells in a wine bottle.
 What is the best adhesive to use to keep it all in place?

 A good two part epoxy will be the most permanent hold.
 If you want something that you can correct if you make a mistake, you could try a good glue gun glue...but that won't last forever.
 I guess it depends on what your intent is...a one shot even decoration (glue gun) or a permanent display item (epoxy).
-If you use epoxy, be sure to do it in a well ventilated area.
-That stuff stinks (at least to me).

 I need to adhere a glass fishbowl to a painted terra cotta pot.
 What glue is best and do I have to lightly sand before I glue them together?
 I also used some waterproof sealant to adhere glass beads to the pot, but didn't lightly sand first will that be alright?I didn't know if the sealant would be alright for attaching the glass fishbowl.
 I do have some E6000 on hand, but what do you suggest is best?